 can easily fit inside a wallet.
-With petabytes of storage, gigapixels of screen resolution and superfast transfer speeds, they are millions of times more powerful than iPods of previous decades.
-They are also completely wireless – no cables or physical connections of any kind are required, and music can be enjoyed using wireless earphones.
+With petabytes of storage, gigapixels of screen resolution and superfast transfer speeds, they are orders of magnitude more powerful than iPods of the previous decade.
+They are also completely wireless – no cables or physical connections of any kind are required, with music being enjoyed using wireless earphones.

 will soon become the most populous country in Europe, overtaking both

 Germany and France.
 This is mainly due to vast numbers of immigrants.

 Combined with a shrinking labour force, this is putting a huge strain on public services – especially in London, which has born the